 I played both the addition and subtraction version with my kiddo today and had a blast.
 He forgot it was even math – just thought he was having fun!

 The first of the two games is meant to help work on addition.
 Roll dice, add them up, and see who can add up to all of the numbers first!

 All you’ll need to play is two dice per person, a pen or pencil, and the printable dice game PDF at the bottom of this post.
 Make sure you have each of those for every individual playing.

 I love these Tenzi dice specifically for times like this when you need lots of dice!
 Plus they come in all sorts of fun colors – let kids choose their dice colors and make it even more fun!

 You can play this in a couple of different ways.
 Play everyone has to race to be the first to fill out their board if you want to make it a little more competitive.
 Play race against the clock and see if they can complete the entire board before the timer runs out.

 Or get rid of the competitive nature and just let younger kids roll, fill it out, and play until they finish.
-Decide based on who is playing but one side note – this may not be an adults only game, but it does make a great family game!
+Decide based on who is playing but one side note – this may not be good if you’re looking for adult game night ideas, but it does make a great family game!
 Older kids and adults may not need to practice their addition skills, but it’s still run to try and roll each number.
 Kind of like playing bunko or this lucky roller game!